 Depending on the situation, you could speak about your last birthday party and some anecdotes that happened to you that day – even if it’s just a small light lie – that made you look ridiculous.

 The idea is to tell the story from a funny perspective, just to smooth things out and achieve the other person speaking about their own birthday anecdotes – then you ask them about the date you’re interested in.

 3. Wait for the right time

-Be careful when you ask for a question that has to do with sentiments.
+Be careful when you ask a question that has to do with sentiments.
 You need to be a good observer or to be a sensitive person for this.

-Don’t ask for someone’s birthday when you know that your target person is living a hard circumstance, like the death of a relative; neither if they recently had a strong discussion with someone else.
+Don’t ask for someone’s birthday when you know that your target person is living through a hard circumstance, like the death of a relative; neither if they recently had a strong discussion with someone else.
 These circumstances will make things hard to access the person.